Wisden honour a 'fantastic achievement', says Pollard

 |

-Wisden, cricket's most authoritative and respected publication, made the announcement late Wednesday, noting that the West Indies white-ball captain had distinguished himself by “[helping] the Trinbago Knight Riders to CPL glory and the Mumbai Indians to another IPL title, displaying his well-renowned six-hitting skills along the way”.
+Wisden, cricket's most authoritative and respected publication, made the announcement late Wednesday, noting that the West Indies white-ball captain had distinguished himself by “[helping] the Trinbago Knight Riders (TKR) to Caribbean Premier League (CPL) glory and the Mumbai Indians to another Indian Premier League (IPL) title, displaying his well-renowned six-hitting skills along the way”.

-Under Pollard, TKR played unbeaten last year to capture the Caribbean Premier League for a record fourth time.
+Under Pollard, TKR played unbeaten last year to capture the CPL for a record fourth time.
 Weeks later, the Trinidadian played a key role in inspiring Mumbai to a successful defence of their IPL title and their fifth crown overall.

 “I got the opportunity to play some cricket as well and it has worked.
 Being able to be named T20 Player of the Year 2020 I think was a fantastic achievement in what would've transpired, and I just want to continue to make my family, my friends and my real supporters and people who support the Kieron Pollard brand proud.”